vmshirey/vmshirey.github.io/_pages/about.md

 may be biased spatially and functionally.

 My research career started at The Academy of Natural Sciences of Drexel University, the oldest natural history museum in the Western
 Hemisphere.
-There I was mentored by Dr. Jon Gelhaus, curator of the Entomology Department where my research focused on describing a new species of crane fly (Diptera: Tipulidae) alongside collection physical and digital curation.
+There I was mentored by Dr. Jon Gelhaus, curator of the Entomology Department, where my research focused on describing a new species of crane fly (Diptera: Tipulidae) alongside assisting with physical and digital curation of the collection.
 I was co-mentored by Steven Dilliplane on biodiversity informatics projects including the management of large biodiversity databases.